aporlowski/pi-sdr/README-Speech-to-Text.md

 Second source: monitors (857.4875, and 858.4875c).

-I simly set the center frequency 200 kHz lower than the control channel at 858.2875, as I wish to get the best reception on the control channel and still reach the low channel.
-As long as 1/2 the rate can reach the lower channel, we should still recieve it.
+I simply set the center frequency 200 kHz lower than the control channel at 858.2875, as I wish to get the best reception on the control channel and still reach the low channel.
+As long as 1/2 the rate can reach the lower channel, we should still receive it.
 The separation from the center frequency to the low channel is 0.8 Mhz, and 1/2 the sample rate is 1.024 Mhz.
 So it appears it may be close to the edge, but we will test and see.

 It is also important to ensure the sources do not overlap.